Klaudiusz321/itensor-backend/README.md

 # iTensor: Tensor Operations for Differential Geometry

-A Python module for tensor operations and differential geometry calculations, supporting both symbolic (using SymPy) and numeric (using NumPy) computations.
+A Python-based web service for tensor operations and differential geometry calculations, supporting both symbolic (using SymPy) and numeric (using NumPy) computations.
+The backend is built with Django and provides a RESTful API for tensor calculations.

 ## Features